Bio

 Dachshund is a progressively-minded rock band hailing from Oklahoma, the gothic-conservative heart of the midwest.
 We smuggle art-rock ideas into pop-songs, delighting in subtle subversions of the mainstream.

 Our music draws from a wide variety of influences.
 Looming large, you might hear the nervy syncopation of the Talking Heads, the head-trickery of Radiohead or Soundgarden, the mercurial temperament of Sunny Day Real Estate, and Mike Patton’s smart-alecky disregard for convention.
 Other influences may become apparent as well, from the punk-metal of Helmet to the jazz-rock of Steely Dan.
-There’s surely a liberal amount of David Bowie in the mix, a bit of Rolling Stones swagger, and a Beatles-esque love of blending all these disparate strands together.
+There’s surely a liberal amount of David Bowie in the mix, and a Beatles-esque love of blending all these disparate strands together.

-We usually throw several influences into the pot at once — not in a deliberate, self-conscious way, but in a way that just feels organic to us.
-We have a healthy appreciation of odd time-signatures, unusual key-changes, conceptual lyrics, artful dissonance, and noise.
+We usually throw several influences into the pot at once, in a way that just feels organic to us.
+We enjoy odd time-signatures, unusual key-changes, conceptual lyrics, artful dissonance, and bit of noise.
 However, our songs also generally have verses and choruses, and actual hooks.
 So we wrap the art within a pop candy-coated shell, you see.
 We’re sneaky like that.

 David Thomas of Pere Ubu once tagged his own band with the label “Avant-Garage,” which is a pretty funny play on words, and I wish we had thought of it first.
 “Avant Garage” might describe Dachshund pretty well — except that we’re only a little bit “avant,” and we don’t sound anything like Pere Ubu.